TomWhitwell/MTM_Newsite_2022/_RadioMusicDocs/RadioMusicReference.md

 {% include linkedHeading.html heading="Radio Music Reference Guide" level=1 %}

-This guide is based on the current Radio Music RP2040 firmware notes: `README.md`, `SETTINGS.md`, `LEDS.md` and the stable parts of `SPEC.md`.

 {% include linkedHeading.html heading="What Radio Music is" level=2 %}

 Radio Music is a 4HP Eurorack sample playback module.
 It plays audio files from a microSD card, but behaves a bit like a radio: the STATION control moves between files, and in the default mode files keep advancing in the background even when they are not selected.

-Radio Music mk2 is a new hardware and firmware version of the original 2014 Radio Music.
+Radio Music mk2 is a completely revised version of the original 2014 Radio Music with new hardware and firmware.
 It adds Radio Remote support, higher quality playback, lower latency, larger SD card support, more playback modes, a calibrated 1V/oct pitch input, and no longer depends on the Teensy 3.2.

 {% include linkedHeading.html heading="Front panel controls" level=2 %}